markglibres/dotnetcore-service-template/README.md

     * Queries - do not use aggregates

 # Layers
-  * Domain layer - domain entities + data + behaviour, aggregates, domain events, repository interfaces
+  * Domain layer
-    * Entities - have unique identifiers
+    * Entities (data + behaviour) - have unique identifiers
     * Value Objects - immutable. cannot be changed once created.
     * Aggregates - composition of multiple entities
+    * Domain events
     * Repository interface
       * Commands - use aggregates. transactional data.
       * Queries - use simple and fast ORM such as Dapper. it is recommended to use dynamic types.
+    * Domain services
+      * domain related logic

-  * Infrastructure layer - repository implementation, data persistence layer, logging, etc. Only has knowledge of Domain layer but only through interfaces.
+  * Infrastructure layer - Only has knowledge of Domain layer but only through interfaces.
-  * Service layer - domain and application logic services.
-Only has knowledge of Domain and Infrastruture layer through interfaces.
+    * repository implementation
+    * data persistence layer
+    * logging
+    * etc.

-  * Application layer - Only call the service layer.
-This is the only layer that has knowledge of the implementation classes.
-Mapping of domain/data models to view models.
-This defines the api data contract.
+  * Application layer - This is the only layer that has knowledge of the implementation classes.
+    * Dependency injection
+    * Mapping of domain/data models to view models.
+    * Application services

 # Project Structure
+  * Domain
+    * Entities
+    * Value Objects
+    * Aggregates
+    * Events
-  * Domain  - domain layer
+    * Seedwork - abstracts, base, and interfaces
+    * Services

   * Core - infra layer
-  * Service - service layer
-  * API - application layer.
-CQRS models, command, query and event handlers
+    * Repository

+  * API
+    * Controllers
     * {feature name} - folder based on feature name
-      * Commands - returns view models and not domain models. command models / handlers
+      * Commands - returns view models and not domain models
+        * Models
+        * Handlers
-      * Queries - returns view models and not domain models. query models / handlers
+      * Queries - returns view models and not domain models
+        * Models
-      * Controllers
+        * Handlers
     * EventHandlers - domain event handlers
-    * Mappers - mapping of response models to api contracts if applicable
+    * Mappers - mapping of response models to api contracts

   * Tests
     * Unit tests - unit testing